Thomas Massie (planter)

-Thomas Massie (1747–1834) was an American planter, Continental Army military officer, and magistrate from Virginia during the American Revolutionary War who also served as an aide-de-camp to General Thomas Nelson at the Siege of Yorktown.
+Thomas Massie (1747–1834) was an American planter, Continental Army military officer and politician from Virginia, possibly best known for his service during the American Revolutionary War, including as an aide-de-camp to General Thomas Nelson at the Siege of Yorktown.

-Biography
+Early life and education

-Thomas Massie was born August 22, 1747, in New Kent County, Virginia to William Massie and Martha Lucy Bland.
-Both his father and grandfather, Thomas Massie, had been members of the Virginia House of Burgess.
-Massie attended the College of William and Mary, starting at the age of 13 before withdrawing three years later to assist in the maintenance of his family's estate—the Windsor Forest Plantation in New Kent County—following the death of his father in 1751 and mother in 1759.
+Thomas Massie was born August 22, 1747, in New Kent County, Virginia to William Massie and his wife, Martha Lucy Bland.
+Both his father and grandfather, Thomas Massie, had represented New Kent County the Virginia House of Burgess, as well as operated the Windsor Forest plantation, increasingly using enslaved labor.
+Massie attended the College of William and Mary, starting at the age of 13, but withdrew three years later to assist in the maintenance of his family's estate—the Windsor Forest Plantation in New Kent County—following the death of his father in 1751 and mother in 1759.